Why conserving water also helps tackle climate change

 Their case study of San Diego revealed that end use of water – especially energy intensive uses like washing clothes and taking showers – consumes more energy that any other part of the urban water conveyance and treatment cycle.
 They calculated that if San Diego relied on conservation instead of additional water from Northern California to provide the next 100,000 acre-feet of water, it would save enough energy to provide electricity for 25 percent of all of the households in San Diego.

 With water rates for the average family in Davis likely to increase 300% by 2018, there are now three good reasons to save water: water sustainability, climate change and economic costs.
-So check out our top tips on water saving and let us know if you have other ideas to share.
+So check out our top tips on water saving (UPDATE PENDING) and let us know if you have other ideas to share.